SumiTomohiko/fsyscall2/doc/index.rst

 fsyscall does not have any functions to connect a master machine with a slave machine.
 If you hope to use your machine as a slave, you can use nexec_.

-NOTICE: There are no applications to use a machine as a master yet (2013-04-18).
+.. attention:: There are no applications to use a machine as a master yet
+    (2013-04-18).

 Libraries starting fsyscall
 ---------------------------